-Overall the market is not saturated since there are currently only 2 national mobile operators both belonging to the State.
+Overall the market is not saturated with licensees since there are currently only two national mobile operators.
+The regulatory mechanism to control market access is through spectrum licenses and not operating licenses.
 There is a need for more effective competition in the mobile sector.
-Most of the other licensees operate in niche markets or are still expanding from a very small base.
+Most of the other licensees operate in niche markets either reselling services or are still expanding from a very small base.

-Broadcasting
+4. Broadcasting

 Broadcasting licensees were asked similar questions to telecommunication sector licensees.
-However, much fewer responses were received compared to the telecommunication sector.
+However, fewer responses were received compared to the telecommunication sector.
 This chapter responds to feedback received by licensees.
 The questions included in the public consultation were:

-- The Namibian broadcasting Sector is dominated by the NBC and Multichoice.
-What are the factors that prevent local private investment to play a wider role in Namibia's broadcasting sector? - What initiatives can be taken to increase competition in Namibia's broadcasting Sector? - What initiatives can be taken to assist the broadcasting sector to become more profitable and sustainable? - In how far would dropping the 51% Namibian ownership requirement in the communications act increase competition and private investment?
+- The Namibian broadcasting Sector is dominated by the NBC and Multichoice.12 What are the factors that prevent local private investment to play a wider role in Namibia's broadcasting sector? - · What initiatives can be taken to increase competition in Namibia's broadcasting Sector? - What initiatives can be taken to assist the broadcasting sector to become more profitable and sustainable? - In how far would dropping the 51% Namibian ownership requirement in the communications act increase competition and private investment?
 Please elaborate. - · How effective is CRAN in safeguarding fair competition for Namibia's broadcasting sector? - How effective is CRAN's licensing framework with regards to stimulating private investment and local participation?
-Please elaborate. - Please rate the administrative burden that CRAN imposes on your business from 1 to 7, where 1 is no burden at all and 7 is a burden that jeopardizes your business.
+Please elaborate. - Please rate the administrative burden that CRAN imposes on your business from 1 to 7, where 1 is no burden at all and 7 is a burden that jeopardises your business.
 Please elaborate.